This post is from guest writer Lori Valentine Rose, PhD, CNP, BCHN, FDN-P, RH (AHG), NBC-HWC of Lori Rose Holistic.

 - Our favorite “unprocessed” recipe – Dad’s Cheeseburger Helper

 - What does it mean to heal your gut?

 - How to avoid pesticides in produce

-- Finding consciously raised meat and fish and cheese and butter
+- Finding consciously raised meat and sustainable seafood and cheese and butter

 - Key steps to gut healing (getting your gut flora in balance)

 - Cutting trans fats (although hallelujah, the FDA is finally getting rid of them completely!
 But there are still other yucky processed fats to watch out for, like interesterified fats and industrially processed high-omega-6 fats.)

 Other things to try to avoid because they actually turn OFF the function of your mitochondria, and therefore your healing and hormone balance, include: